-EIA is regulated by the Environment Act and by Government Decree No. 314/2005 (XII.
+108. EIA is regulated by the Environment Act and by Government Decree No. 314/2005 (XII.
 25) on EIA and the integrated environmental permit.
+In the cases of investments where the legislative power has deemed a shorter and simpler authorization procedure, non-standard regulations have been put into place regarding the impact assessment during the reporting period for a wider array of investments.
+Such discrepancies are made available by the Act No. LIII. of 2006 on the quickening and simplification of investments deemed priority projects for national economic reasons and Article 30/B on the contracted deployment process of Act No. LXXVII. of 1997 on the protection and shaping of built environments.
 Certain general issues are governed by Act CXL of 2004 on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) or, in the case of access to information in the relevant procedures, the Data Protection Act.

 The provisions of Article 6 are implemented in Hungary in the following manner.
 The relevant annexes to the Government Decree determine the activities that are subject, unconditionally or subject to certain conditions, to EIA.
 These annexes cover a range of activities broader than laid down in the Convention, or apply thresholds lower than those in the Convention.

 To commence an activity subject to EIA, a so-called “environmental permit” has to be obtained, or where the activity also falls under the scope of the IPPC but out of the EIA rules, an integrated environmental permit has to be sought.

-Early and effective information/participation is already ensured in the preliminary phase of the EIA procedure (screening) and in the framework of preliminary consultations.
+Early and effective information/participation is already ensured in the preliminary phase of the EIA procedure (screening) and - if asked by the environment utilizer - in the framework of preliminary consultations.
 Following the submission by the developer of the application for a permit and the preliminary assessment and consultation documentation, the competent environmental, nature conservation and water inspectorate publishes a public notice at its premises and on its website.
 The content of the public notice is defined by the Administrative Procedures Code and the Government Decree, in accordance with the relevant provisions of the Convention.

-The preliminary assessment and consultation documentation, the original application for a permit as well as the public notice are also forwarded to the offices of the municipalities concerned, who have to ensure access to these documents at designated premises and have to publicize the project through posting bills or any other appropriate way.
+The preliminary assessment and consultation documentation, the original application for a permit as well as the public notice are also forwarded to the offices of the municipalities concerned who have to ensure access to these documents at designated premises and have to publicize the project through posting bills or any other appropriate way.
 The public concerned may inspect the documents and submit comments in writing within 21 days of publication.

+During the preliminary assessment –as per the relevant regulation of the Ket.- public hearing must be held if at least 50 clients or 5 environmental protection civil organizations are partaking in the procedure.

 The environmental authority also grants access to additional information; when made available, access is granted to the hearing minutes, positions of administrative authorities and expert opinions.

 The amendment to Government Decree 314/2005 (XII.
 25.) on environmental impact assessment and the uniform environmental licensing procedure affects public participation:

-preliminary consultation is a new element; the inspectorate can provide an opinion on the substantive requirements of the environmental impact assessment and the uniform environmental permit application, while the administrative bodies specified in the annex and the public can comment on the above.

-the definition of the term “public concerned” has been clarified.

 the operator may file an application to the inspectorate for a preliminary assessment, even if it is planning the conducting of activity which is in compliance with the activity specified in Annex 3, but it fails to reach the threshold or fulfil the criterion determined therein.